iamalmiir/TaskMaster/README.md

 ## Installation

-Sure, here are the installation instructions for your WebFlux functional To Do App:

 1. Clone the repository to your local machine.
 2. Make sure you have Java 11 or higher installed on your machine.
 3. Make sure you have Maven installed on your machine.